janpaepke/ScrollMagic/README.md

 ##About the Author

-I am a freelance Art Director based in Lausanne, Switzerland.
+I am a digital creative based in Lausanne, Switzerland.
-I started this project to deepen my understanding of javascript (which it has).
+I started this project to extend my understanding of javascript (which it has).

 [Check out my website](http://www.janpaepke.de) or [Follow me on Twitter](http://twitter.com/janpaepke)

 ##License

 ScrollMagic is dual licensed under the MIT license and GPL.
 For more information click [here](LICENSE.md).

-Click [here](http://www.greensock.com/licensing/) to get more information on greensock licensing.
+##Thanks
+This library was made possible by many people who have supported it with passion, donations or advice.
+Special thanks go out to: [John Polacek](https://github.com/johnpolacek), [Jack Doyle](https://github.com/greensock), [Paul Irish](https://github.com/paulirish), [Nicholas Cerminara](https://github.com/ncerminara), [Kai Dorschner](https://github.com/krnlde), [Petr Tichy](https://github.com/petr-tichy) and [Dennis Gaebbel](https://github.com/grayghostvisuals).